 Typically, cellular service providers will give plenty of notice when they are sunsetting a network, and the switch from one network to another does not happen overnight.
 What typically happens is that towers in certain areas of the country will begin to be switched off, resulting in GPS devices on trucks and trailers being able to connect to the cellular networks in some parts of the country but not in other areas.
 As of today, there is no certain date when the 3G network will cease to operate, but it is expected to occur in the next several years.

-Phillips Connect Technologies stays on top of developments like this, takes steps to prepare, and works to protect its customers to ensure they have uninterrupted service.
-In fact, PCT devices are already 5G compatible and all our products are future-proofed.
+Phillips Connect stays on top of developments like this, takes steps to prepare, and works to protect its customers to ensure they have uninterrupted service.
+In fact, Phillips Connect devices are already 5G compatible and all our products are future-proofed.
 This means users do not have to worry about the switch to 5G or any changes to the cellular network going forward.

 The refresh is a good time for a fleet to consider investing in additional sensors — especially if the trailer still has five to eight years of life — to enhance the trailer’s return on investment.